 Cultures and educational conventions vary from country to country.
-To cater for these variations we have created differing versions of our products for the major country groups.
-When selecting your software choose the variation that best fits your needs.
+To cater for these variations we have created differing versions of our online learning websites for the major country groups.

 Choose according to your culture

 If you are an American living in Singapore then choose the US version but if your child attends the British International school in Singapore then you might choose the version for the UK and so on.

 In Australia and England a car has a boot and an elephant a trunk.
 In the USA a car has a trunk and babies were diapers not nappies.
 Call someone an ass in the UK and it means something entirely different to the USA.

 Colour and color, zed and zee, realisation and realization .

 Australia and New Zealand: Travel in km/h, measure distance in metres, buy petrol in litres and pay in dollars and cents.

 UK: Travel in mph, measure distance in metres, buy petrol in litres and pay in pounds and pence.